backstage/backstage/plugins/dynatrace/README.md

 # [...]
 ```

 The `DYNATRACE_ENTITY_ID` can be found in Dynatrace by browsing to the entity (a service, synthetic, frontend, workload, etc.).
-It will be located in the browser address bar in the `id` paramater and has the format `ENTITY_TYPE-ENTITY_ID`, where `ENTITY_TYPE` will be one of `SERVICE`, `SYNTHETIC_TEST`, or other, and `ENTITY_ID` will be a string of characters containing uppercase letters and numbers.
+It will be located in the browser address bar in the `id` parameter and has the format `ENTITY_TYPE-ENTITY_ID`, where `ENTITY_TYPE` will be one of `SERVICE`, `SYNTHETIC_TEST`, or other, and `ENTITY_ID` will be a string of characters containing uppercase letters and numbers.

 ## Disclaimer